Aristotle’s Model of Communication Example Situation, Elements, and Explanation. Advantages and Disadvantages of Aristotle’s Model of Communication.

 Political Speech Physically

-Barack Obama (Speaker) delivers a speech to supporters (Audiences) to persuade them to vote for Democratic Party in the general election (C0ntext) of the United States of America.
-For example, many voters decide to vote (Effect) for Democratic Party after listening to the motivational speech.
+Barack Obama (Speaker) delivers a speech to supporters (Audiences) to persuade them to vote for the Democratic Party in the general election (C0ntext) of the United States of America.
+For example, many voters decide to vote (Effect) for the Democratic Party after listening to the motivational speech.

 Advantages and Disadvantages of Aristotle’s Model of Communication.